 2013 Scion iQ Review

-With a 94-horsepower, four-cylinder engine, some test drivers say the 2013 Scion iQ has poor acceleration.
-Still, test drivers aren’t surprised, considering the iQ is a very small car.
-The iQ comes with a continuously variable transmission that receives mixed reviews.
-Some reviewers think it boosts acceleration, while others dislike the CVT because it makes the iQ’s performance boring.
+With a 94-horsepower, four-cylinder engine, some reviewers say the Scion iQ has poor acceleration.
+Still, they aren’t surprised, considering the iQ is a very small car.
+The 2013 iQ comes with a continuously variable transmission that receives mixed reviews.
+Some auto writers think it boosts acceleration, while others dislike the CVT because it makes the iQ’s performance boring.
 With the CVT, the iQ gets an EPA-estimated 36/37 mpg city/highway, which is high for the class, but is rather low for a car as small as the iQ.
-Although it’s slow, the Scion iQ impresses auto writers with its sharp steering and ability to squeeze into any parking space.
+Although it’s slow, the iQ impresses auto writers with its sharp steering and ability to squeeze into any parking space.
 Some reviewers, however, say the iQ has a bumpy ride and is easily buffeted by crosswinds.